vtex-apps/google-tag-manager/docs/README.md

 3. Type "addToCart" in Event Name
 4. Click Save, and save as "Custom Event - addToCart"

-Repeat the previous steps creating new Triggers for the events: "cart", "email", "orderPlaced", "payment", "productDetail", "productImpression", "profile", "remoFromCart", and "shipping".
+Repeat the previous steps creating new Triggers for the events: "cart", "email", "orderPlaced", "payment", "productDetail", "productImpression", "profile", "remoFromCart", "shipping", and "pageView".

 ### Creating Tags